DiscipleTools/disciple-tools-facebook/privacy.md

 - manage_pages.
 This is to provide access to your pages for stats and integrations.
 - read_insights.
 This is to provide timely and useful information about your page performance.
 - read_page_mailboxes.
 This is to provide stats on your facebook conversations
+- business_management.
+To help link contacts across apps and messenger bots.

 #### What personal information do we collect from the people through our app?
 - Information in the basic_profile.
 - Which pages the users has access to.

 #### When do we collect information?
-We collect information from you use the Login with facebook button.
+We collect information from you when you use the Login with facebook button.

 #### How do we use your information?
 We use the information we collect and the access to the facebook pages to provide the user useful and timely stats on the pages and conversations.